Virginia Grande Castro

 Virginia Grande is a PhD student in computing education.
-Her research is focused on role models in computing: how and what we model, and for whom.
-She's particularly interested in inclusive teaching from an intersectional perspective, that is, considering the intersection of multiple identities for a particular person, e.g. women who are people of color.
+Her research is focused on role models in computing: how and what we model, and for whom, particularly from the teacher's perspective.

 Virginia has been an active volunteer for the ACM Council on Women in Computing (ACM-W) since 2014 serving in different roles.

 If you want to know more about Virginia, take a look at her academic blog: https://alltechgethernow.com/